Vincent-Wirwicki/Firebase-React-Vite-ts/README.md

 # Firebase-React-Vite-ts

-I don't know where this project is going, just wanted to learn more about Firebase.
+This project is for testing firebase and Mui

-Currently we have :
+Currently I have :

-user auth (sign in, sign up, sign with provider) new user are added to firestore collection
+Auth : sign in, sign up, sign with provider, forgot password

+When user log in for the first the user is added to firestore database.

+User can post with title, description, tags... the photo is stored inside firebase storage